Lysxia/gradual-eff-paper/src/Sim.lagda.md

 ## Term precision is a simulation (Gradual Guarantee)

+The main lemma towards proving gradual guarantee is the following simulation proof.
+If `M ≤ M′` and `M` takes a step `M —→ N`, then `M′` takes some sequence of steps `M′ —↠ N′` to a less precise reduct `N ≤ N′`

 ```
 sim : ∀ {Γ Γ′ A A′ E E′ M M′ N} {Γ≤ : Γ ≤ᴳ Γ′} {p : A ≤ A′} {E≤ : E ≤ᵉ E′}